-- 5.6.1 Any fundraising organized by or through the school that involves students, pre-primary children, school staff, school teams/groups, or any school-affiliated group such as Home and School Groups or Parent-Teacher Groups that includes foods or beverages, must align with the School Food and Beverage Standards. - 5.6.2 Administrators may accept food or beverage donations that align with the School Food and Beverage Standards. - 5.6.3 Fundraising with food or beverages that takes place at an exempted school-wide event does not have to align with the School Food and Beverage Standards.
+- 5.6.1 Any fundraising organized by or through the school that involves students, pre-primary children, school staff, school teams/groups, or any school-affiliated group such as Home and School Groups or Parent-Teacher Groups that includes foods or beverages, must align with the School Food and Beverage Standards. - 5.6.2 Administrators may accept food or beverage donations that align with the School Food and Beverage Standards. - 5.6.3 Fundraising with food or beverages that takes place at an exempted school-wide event, off-site event, or after the regular school day does not have to align with the School Food and Beverage Standards.
 (Please note alcohol and cannabis may never be used to fundraise.) - 5.6.4 For an exempt school-wide event, administrators may accept donations that do not align with the School Food and Beverage Standards. - 5.6.5 For programs supporting food security (e.g., food pantries or after the bell programs), administrators may accept donations that do not align with the School Food and Beverage Standards.